fabric-ds/design/old-new-finnivers/guidelines/Interactive-states/guidelines.md

 To show the states above, we use a low opacity background with a low opacity border.
 This makes it possible to show an interactive element with another interactive element inside, for example an ad preview with a favorite option.
 It can be used in different shapes, and should have a minimum of 8px border radius.

 How to show selected, unselected, error, and disabled states is described on each component.

+Note: Using disabled state is an anti-pattern.
+Even if we (developers and designers) think it is obvious why an element is disabled, there will ALWAYS be users who don't understand.
+Please consider more informative alternatives before choosing to use disabled state on an element.